koenhendriks/docker-codwaw/README.md

     * You could also use `-dit` here instead, which would start the container detached.
 You can attach later by running `docker attach <container>`.
     * To restart a stopped container, use the command `docker start -ai <container>`.
 This will automatically and interactively attach to the container on start.

 * `-p 28960:28960 -p 28960:28960/udp`: This forwards TCP & UDP ports 28960 (the default CoD Server Port) to the docker host.
-I haven't needed any other ports exposed by YMMV.
+I haven't needed any other ports exposed but YMMV.

 * `-v /var/codwaw/res/main:/home/codwaw/main`: Mounts the `main` folder in my Docker host's filesystem to the `main` folder within the container's filesystem.
 I copied the contents of this from the CoD:WaW installation on my PC.